Gender Rights:

 Strategy for addressing the issues of Gender Rights: –

-• Sensitization / dialogue with family, community on Gender Rights & discrimination,
+• Sensitization/dialogue with family, and community on Gender Rights & discrimination,

 • Strengthening and Group Formation of Youths (Male & Females) for making potential force against unsafe migration & fake marriage,